rockfireredmoon/getdown-maven-plugin/README.md

 ## Usage

-This plugin is currently available as a SNAPSHOT only from the locatioin below  :-
+This plugin is currently available as a SNAPSHOT only from the location below  :-

 ```
 	<pluginRepositories>